My Cart

 Posted on January 21 2022

-It's because we expect the highest quality of our creation to be produced in the most environmentally conscious and ethical way, and care about having a positive impact so much that we wish to support the movement towards a climate-neutral economy
+We've always aimed to build a business that gives back to nature and continue supporting the reforestation movement.
+Today we're excited to announce that from now on we'll plant a tree for every KiRiVOO product sold, making all our products climate positive.🌳🌳 It's because we expect the highest quality of our creation to be produced in the most environmentally conscious and ethical way, and care about having a positive impact towards a climate-neutral economy.

 Why is planting trees important?

 Trees remove carbon dioxide from the atmosphere through photosynthesis and store the carbon in their leaves, branches, stems, bark and roots.
 Tree planting can increase carbon capture, restore damaged and polluted land/air/water, revitalise species and provide social and economic benefits to local communities.
+The trees we plant will help to restore woodlands, rehabilitate species at risk of extinction, and help local communities (where most needed) as we contribute to the long-term reforestation projects.

 How much carbon does a tree absorb?

-CO² is highly variable.
+Measuring trees per tonne CO² is highly variable.
 It´s estimated that one tree can absorb approximately 20KG CO² per year or 2-6 tonnes during his lifetime but carbon sequestration is generally measured per hectare basis.
 Therefore, how much a tree can absorb is variable, depending on the location, terrain, tree type, species, rainfall etc. The correct estimate varies from 9 to 17 trees per tonne - that is calculated by the experts in tropical forestry who have used academic research and on-field data to calculate these statistics for us.

-Where are our trees being planted?
+Where are the trees being planted?

 How big is humans carbon footprint?